RedisLabs/redislabs-docs/content/rc/subscriptions/create-flexible-subscription.md

 #### Availability zones

-You can reduce network transfer costs by ensuring your Redis Cloud cluster and your application are located in the same availability zone.
+You can reduce network transfer costs and network latency by ensuring your Redis Cloud cluster and your application are located in the same availability zone.

 To specify the availability zone for your hosted cluster, select *Manual Selection* under **Allowed Availability Zones**.